-When I retired, I packed all my tools into a big wooden chest and happily passed them on to my son.
-Now, in my woodworking renaissance, I find I don’t like the majority of chisels currently on offer, so I have resorted to the internet to purchase socket chisels – some are NOS, but most are second hand.
+When I retired, I packed all my tools into a big wooden chest and happily shipped them off to my son.
+Now, in my woodworking renaissance, I find I don’t like the majority of new chisels currently on offer, so I have resorted to the internet to purchase socket chisels – some are NOS, but most are second hand.

 New or old, good or bad, I replace every chisel handle with a longer, fatter handle to suit my large, recalcitrant hands.
 The reason I concentrate on socket chisels is because their handles are by far the easiest to replace; a sharp sideways rap on the bench and the handles pop right out of their sockets.
 Tightening or replacing a socket handle is equally as simple; thump the whole tool down a few times on the end of its handle and it’s fit for work.

 Fig. 1.
 A 1/2″ Stanley 750 series socket chisel in typical used condition.